Measurement-induced phase transition in interacting bosons from most likely quantum trajectory: Most-likely Trajectory Approach

 Above we have defined $\sigma_{R_iR_j}^{++}(t,t')=\expval{ \hat R_j^+(t) \hat R_i^+(t')}_{\rho^*}-\expval{\hat R_j^+(t)}_{\rho^*}\expval{\hat R_i^+(t')}_{\rho^*}$ with $\hat R^+$ being the classical Keldysh component of the field as detailed in App.~\ref{app_pi}.
 This allows us to estimate corrections to the Saddle Point solution for the average trajectory as

 In general the fluctuations are thus determined by the inverse of $\mathbb{S}^{(2)}(r^*;t,t')$, which is a rather complicated object consisting of both a local term and a term involving two-point correlations evaluated along the most likely trajectory itself.
 However, in the strong measurements limit, we can consider $\sigma^{++}_{R_i,R_j}\sim 0$ as projective measurements tend to decorrelate the field we are measuring, both in time and space.
 Thus, a good estimate for the fluctuations in the strong measurement limit is only obtained from to the local part of $\mathbb{S}^{(2)}$, yielding $\mathbb S^{\rm{sm}}(r^*;t,t')\sim -4\gamma\delta_{ij}\delta(t-t')$, and a correction to the saddle point solution of the form where $\mathscr A$ amounts to a UV regularization in momentum space.
-Our approach becomes increasingly accurate in the strong-measurements limit.
+Our approach becomes increasingly accurate in the strong-measurements limit. {Equations \eqref{eq_s2} and \eqref{eq_sp} provide the framework for incorporating fluctuations and deviations from the most-likely trajectory.
+In particular, Eq. \eqref{eq_sm} illustrates, as an example, how a simple object like the average trajectory deviates when fluctuations are added on top of the saddle point in the path integral description.
+In general, when computing more complex functionals, such as trajectory averages of non-linear observables, the quadratic fluctuations can lead to a significantly more involved effective action.
+This complexity arises from both the non-trivial normalization of the conditional state and the inherent challenges of the underlying many-body unitary theory.
+Such cases typically necessitate a transition to alternative statistical frameworks, such as a formal replica treatment or full numerical simulations.}

+{To conclude this section, we remark that the most-likely trajectory approach offers a novel perspective on monitored dynamics compared to existing frameworks, such as replica-based treatments or direct numerical simulations.
+While this approach approximates stochasticity by discarding fluctuations and focusing on a single trajectory, it enables the use of a simple, deterministic master equation.
+Both replica methods and numerical simulations maintain instead a full stochastic description to provide, where solvable, an exact treatment of monitored dynamics.
+However, in many-body contexts, such exact calculations are often intractable and necessitate some sort of approximation within the monitored setting.
+In this landscape, the most-likely trajectory approach provides a physically transparent framework for reducing stochastic complexity.}